maxzheng/great-life-guide/double.md

 * **Integrity**: Do what you say otherwise they will feel betrayed
 * **Love**: Show that you care and they will care about what you say

-### #8 Parallel Thinking

-[Six Thinking Hats by Edward de Bono](https://amzn.to/2YYdkLd) will help you or your team solve problems using parallel thinking from six perspectives, thereby increasing the number of solutions and concensus in half the time or less:

-1. **White**: Discuss using *pure* facts and information.
-2. **Red**: Discuss using intuition and feelings, like *anger*.
-It's ok to be illogical.
-3. **Black**: Discuss *negatively* with caution.
-4. **Yellow**: Discuss positively with optimism like a ray of *sunshine*.
-5. **Green**: Discuss using creativity, innovation, and new ideas with *growth* mindset.
-6. **Blue**: Control the discussion and look at everything from the *sky* above.
-Start and end with blue.

-For your team, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about whose is right / better.

 ### #9 Hacking Motivation

 When you feel motivated, that is actually dopamine being released, which makes you feel really good and happy.
 In order